Intelix8996/cdm-project/docs/platform-description.md

 #### Without ROM Controller

-In Cdm8 in harvard setup interrupt vectors are located in in upper 16 bytes of program memory and therefore theese vectors are constant.
+In Cdm8 in harvard setup interrupt vectors are located in in upper 16 bytes of program memory and therefore these vectors are constant.

-In out platform you can use it as is or connect [Dynamic Interrupt Controller](#dynamic-interrupt-controller) which allows you to change theese vectors by masking their addresses with external registers.
+In out platform you can use it as is or connect [Dynamic Interrupt Controller](#dynamic-interrupt-controller) which allows you to change these vectors by masking their addresses with external registers.

 But this device is unconpatable with ROM controller